Why Are Scotty Cameron Putters So Expensive?

 Where To Buy Scotty Cameron Circle T Putters

 You can’t buy a Scotty Cameron Circle T putter from just anywhere.
-Originally they only filtered out through the Tour, and they still do, but there are a couple of official channels - with limited releases of putters coming through the Scotty Cameron website or through one of their few flagship shops, usually through a lottery.
+Originally they only filtered out through the Tour, and they still do, but there are a couple of official channels - with limited edition putters coming through the Scotty Cameron website or through one of their few flagship shops, usually through a lottery.

 Besides knowing somebody with a connection to a TOUR player, you will find circle T putters floating around the second-hand market, which these days means primarily eBay.